Festival

 Looking back – The FashionTEX Festival 2025 in Chemnitz

-Chemnitz: European Capital of Culture Meets Digital Fashion Future
+Chemnitz: European Capital of Culture Meets the Digital Future of Fashion

 No location could have been more fitting.
-Chemnitz – European Capital of Culture 2025 and once world-renowned as the “Manchester of Germany” – became the stage for the next evolutionary stage of fashion with the FashionTEX Festival.
-Where looms once clattered and textile machines shaped the industrial revolution, digital technologies and physical materials now merge to create entirely new forms of fashion.
+Chemnitz, the European Capital of Culture 2025, once known worldwide as the “Manchester of Germany,” became the stage for the first FashionTEX Festival.
+Where looms once clattered and textile machines shaped the industrial revolution, digital technologies and physical materials now merge into entirely new forms and designs.

-As a historical center steeped in European textile and mechanical engineering history, Chemnitz is a symbol of change.
-This is precisely where FashionTEX came in – not nostalgic, but progressive.
+As a historical center, deeply rooted in European textile and mechanical engineering history, Chemnitz stands for change.
+This is precisely where FashionTEX came into play, not nostalgically, but progressively.
 In the former tulle factory, now “die fabrik” Chemnitz, industrial history met AI, 3D design, virtual prototypes, and smart fabrics.
-History wasn’t just exhibited, it was rewritten.
+History was not only exhibited, but reinterpreted.

-With around 2,000 visitors, international participation, and strong media interest, the 2025 Capital of Culture transformed itself for two days into the European hotspot for digital and phygital fashion.
-Designers, tech experts, students, industry representatives, politicians, and the creative scene came together to showcase how fashion is created when craftsmanship, high-tech, and cultural identity intertwine.
+With around 2,000 visitors, international participation, and significant media interest, the Capital of Culture became a hotspot for digital fashion for two days.
+Designers, technology experts, students, industry representatives, politicians, and the creative scene from across Europe came together to showcase how fashion emerges when craftsmanship, high-tech, and cultural identity merge.

 When fashion thinks digitally and inspires in real life

 From the outset, it was clear: FashionTEX is not a typical fashion event.
-It wasn’t about yesterday’s trends, but about tomorrow’s workflows.
-Virtual collections became tangible, digital materials felt real, and avatars stood alongside models – digital and physical fashion were not separated, but united.
+The focus wasn’t on trends, but on the work processes of tomorrow.
+Virtual collections became tangible, digital materials felt real, avatars stood alongside models, and thus digital and physical fashion were united.

-Talks, panels, and live demos made it clear: AI, 3D simulations, and sustainable processes are fundamentally changing design, production, and consumption.
-FashionTEX presented not just visions, but concrete applications – phygital instead of analog.
+Lectures, panel discussions, and live demonstrations showed how AI, 3D simulations, and sustainable processes are fundamentally changing design, production, and consumption.
+FashionTEX presented not just visions, but concrete applications—phygital rather than analog.

 Weeks of work, powerful emotions, a unique runway

-At the heart of the festival were 24 students from 11 European partner universities of the FashionTEX project, who, through weeks of intensive work, created a unique fashion show.
-The unique aspect: digital avatars and physical clothing merged into a shared experience.
+At the heart of the festival were 24 students from 11 European partner universities of the FashionTEX project.
+In weeks of intensive work, they developed hybrid collections in which digital avatars and physical clothing merged into a shared experience.

-Bringing together 3D design, avatars, digital materials, and real fabrics, the young designers developed hybrid collections that showcased new approaches to design.
-Digital silhouettes enhanced real looks, virtual layers amplified materials and forms—phygital fashion became a reality on the runway.
+By combining 3D design, avatars, digital materials, and real fabrics, new design approaches emerged.
+Digital silhouettes enhanced the real look, virtual layers complemented materials and forms, and phygital fashion became real on the runway.

-The show was the culmination of long nights, tests, adjustments, and creative decisions.
-The excitement was palpable just before the performance.
+The show was the culmination of long nights, tests, and creative decisions.
 For many, it was their first presentation before an international jury, a large audience, and the media.
-A moment that demonstrated how seriously, professionally, and future-oriented this new generation of fashion thinks.
+A moment that demonstrated how professional and forward-thinking this new generation is.

-Next Generation on the runway: 24 international students from across Europe presented their collections boldly, experimentally, and with an uncompromising focus on the future.
-Physical looks were enhanced by digital layers, projections, and virtual elements: Runway meets Metaverse.
+The grand FashionTEX show, hosted by star designer Thomas Rath, formed the emotional highlight of the festival.
+Twenty-four international students presented their collections boldly, experimentally, and with an uncompromising vision for the future.
+The physical appearance was augmented by digital layers, projections, and virtual elements: Runway meets Metaverse.

-The European Advancement Award “Next Generation – Fashion 2025” went to Vincent Röse.
-With “GORE LUX,” he made a powerful statement for a new generation of fashion that seamlessly integrates technology, function, and aesthetics.
+The European Advancement Award “Next Generation – Fashion 2025” went to Vincent Röse from the West Saxon University of Applied Sciences Zwickau – Schneeberg Faculty of Applied Arts.
+With “GORE LUX,” he made a powerful statement for fashion that seamlessly combines technology, function, and aesthetics.

 Innovation You Can Touch

-The accompanying innovation exhibition made the transformation visible and tangible.
-Interactive avatars, smart textiles, AI-supported design processes, and virtual runways demonstrated how the industry is already operating.
-Strong partners from industry, startups, and research proved that the future of fashion is already a reality.
+The accompanying innovation exhibition made the transformation visible.
+Interactive avatars, smart textiles, AI-supported design processes, and virtual runways demonstrated how the industry is already operating today.
+Partners from industry, startups, and research proved that the future of fashion is already a reality.

 A Strong Signal from Chemnitz

-FashionTEX impressively demonstrated how tradition and transformation can converge.
-As a European Capital of Culture and a historical center of the textile industry, Chemnitz is repositioning itself – as a laboratory for digital fashion, sustainable innovation, and cultural change.
+FashionTEX impressively demonstrated how tradition and change can come together.
+As a European Capital of Culture and a historical center of the textile industry, Chemnitz is repositioning itself as a laboratory for digital fashion, sustainable innovation, and cultural change.

-Relive the highlights of the FashionTEX Festival, from phygital runway moments and digital avatars to the spectacular fashion show.
+Relive the highlights of the FashionTEX Festival, from phygital runway moments and digital avatars to a very special fashion show.

 Watch the festival video here: